Ethics of care: Historical background

-Carol Gilligan and In a Different Voice

-The originator of the ethics of care (EoC) was Carol Gilligan, an American ethicist and psychologist.
-Gilligan was a student of developmental psychologist Lawrence Kohlberg.
-Gilligan developed EoC in contrast to her mentor's theory of stages of moral development.
-She held that measuring progress by Kohlberg's model resulted in boys being found to be more morally mature than girls, and this held for adult men and women as well (although when education is controlled for there are no gender differences).
-Gilligan further argued that Kohlberg's model was not an objective scale of moral development.
-Gilligan considered it as a masculine perspective on morality, founded on justice and abstract duties or obligations.
-Dana Ward has stated, in a paper that appears never to have been formally published for critical peer review, that the scale is psychometrically sound.

-Gilligan's In a Different Voice offered the perspective that men and women have tendencies to view morality in different terms.
-Her theory claimed women tended to emphasize empathy and compassion over the notions of morality that are privileged in Kohlberg's scale.

-Subsequent research suggests that the discrepancy in being oriented towards care-based or justice-based ethical approaches may be based on gender differences, or on differences in actual current life situations of the genders.
+The originator of the ethics of care was Carol Gilligan, an American ethicist and psychologist.
+Gilligan created this model as a critique of her mentor, developmental psychologist Lawrence Kohlberg's model of moral development.
+Gilligan observed that measuring moral development by Kohlberg's stages of moral development found boys to be more morally mature than girls, and this result held for adults as well (although when education is controlled for there are no gender differences).
+Gilligan argued that Kohlberg's model was not objective, but rather a masculine perspective on morality, founded on principles of justice and rights.
+In her 1982 book In a Different Voice, she further posited that men and women have tendencies to view morality in different terms.
+Her theory claimed women tended to emphasize empathy and compassion over the notions of morality in terms of abstract duties or obligations that are privileged in Kohlberg's scale.
+Dana Ward stated, in an unpublished paper, that Kohlberg's scale is psychometrically sound.
+Subsequent research suggests that the differences in care-based or justice-based ethical approaches may be due to gender differences, or differences in life situations of genders.
+Gilligan's summarizing of gender differences provided feminists with a voice to question moral values and practices of the society as masculine.

 Relationship to traditional ethical positions

-Care ethics contrasts with more well-known ethical models, such as consequentialist theories (e.g. utilitarianism) and deontological theories (e.g. Kantian ethics), in that it seeks to incorporate traditionally feminized virtues and values which, proponents of care ethics contend, are absent in such traditional models of ethics.
-One of these values is the placement of caring and relationship over that of logic and reason.
-In care ethics reason and logic are subservient to natural care, that is care that is done out of inclination, which is contrary to deontology where actions taken out of inclination are unethical.
+Care ethics is different from other ethical models, such as consequentialist theories (e.g. utilitarianism) and deontological theories (e.g. Kantian ethics), in that it seeks to incorporate traditionally feminine virtues and values which, proponents of care ethics contend, are absent in traditional models of ethics.
+One of these values is the placement of caring and relationship over logic and reason.
+In care ethics, reason and logic are subservient to natural care, that is, care that is done out of inclination.
+This is in contrast to deontology, where actions taken out of inclination are unethical.

-Drawing on this critique of utilitarianism and deontology, the American philosopher of social science Jason Josephson Storm has categorized the ethics of care as a type of virtue ethics.
-Specifically, in his 2021 book Metamodernism, Storm argued for close parallels between the ethics of care and traditional Buddhist virtue ethics, especially the prioritization of compassion by Śāntideva and others.
+Virginia Held has noted the similarities between care ethics and virtue ethics but distinguished it from the virtue ethics of British moralists such as Hume in that people are seen as fundamentally relational rather than independent individuals.
+Other philosophers have argued about the relation between care ethics and virtue ethics, taking various positions on the question of how closely the two are related.
+Jason Josephson Storm argued for close parallels between the ethics of care and traditional Buddhist virtue ethics, especially the prioritization of compassion by Śāntideva and others.
 Other scholars had also previously connected ethics of care with Buddhist ethics.